robfairh/arfc.github.io/manual/expectations.md

 - **Collaborate:** I very much hope that you will involve other members of the research group (myself included) in the work that you do as a postdoc.
 We are ready to share our effort, support, expertise, feedback, and ideas.
-- **Support:** both graduate and undergraduate students in their work.
+- **Support:** both graduate and undergraduate students by providing leadership in collaborative work.

 # Graduate Student Responsibilities